MR-SIR2525/minecraft-bedrock-villager-mods/Villager-Intelligence-Update/readme.md

 ## Villager Intelligence Update (Helpful Villagers)
 - Renaming with nametags enabled
 - Inventory size increased to 10
+- Using a chest, click on a villager to enable/disable inventory access.
 - Reduced likelihood of pathfinding issues related to grass path blocks.